 What are the benefits vs. risks?

-- The period of hospitalization in general is less than for open surgery.
+- In general, the time spent in the hospital for biliary interventions is less than for open surgery.

 - Recovery time is significantly shorter than open surgery.